-The UF Libraries have built several nationally significant research collections, including the Latin American and Caribbean, Judaica, Florida History, Children’s Literature, and Map and Imagery collections.
+The UF Libraries have built a number of nationally significant research collections, including the Latin American, Judaica, Florida History, Children’s Literature, and Maps and Imagery collections.
 The UF Libraries are a member of the Association of Research Libraries (ARL), the Center for Research Libraries (CRL), and the Association of Southeastern Research Libraries (ASERL).
 The library staff consists of more than 300 FTE librarians, technical/clerical staff and student assistants.
 The organizational chart is available at http://www.uflib.ufl.edu/orgchart.pdf.

 Gainesville, Florida and the surrounding community are home to approximately 257,000 people and both the University of Florida and Santa Fe College.
 Situated just over an hour from the Gulf of Mexico and the Atlantic Ocean, the city is surrounded by over 40 nature parks, including many spring-fed lakes and rivers.
 In 2015, Gainesville was named the “Best Midsize College City in America” by WalletHub and ranked no. 7 on Livability.com “Top 10 College Towns”.
 Gainesville is known as an innovative municipal government and an innovative city.
 Gainesville continues to receive national recognition as a top-rated city.
 Some of Gainesville’s accolades are listed at the Gainesville Awards and Recognition link.
-The Guide to Greater Gainesville combines award winning photography and compelling articles that capture all the reasons for calling Greater Gainesville your next home.
+The Guide to Greater Gainesville combines award winning photography and compelling articles that capture all of the reasons for calling Greater Gainesville your next home.
 The area has numerous cultural institutions and is a haven for sports fans.
 Jacksonville, Orlando, Tampa, Tallahassee, and St. Augustine are all within a two-hour drive.
-Gainesville is an affordable city and area to live in – using a cost of living calculator you can compare cities across the United States.
-See how affordable Gainesville really is!

-To apply, submit 1) a cover letter detailing your interest in and qualifications for this position; 2) a written statement on how changes in the e-resources landscape are affecting users and collections at large research institutions (250 words); 3) your current resume or CV; and 4) a list of three references including their contact information (address, telephone number, and email).
-Apply by August 14, 2017 (applications will be reviewed beginning July 24, 2017).
-Submit all application materials through the Jobs at UF online application system at http://explore.jobs.ufl.edu/cw/en-us/job/502805/electronic-resources-librarian.
-Failure to include all required documents may result in your application being disqualified.
-If you have questions or concerns about the process please contact Bonnie Smith, George A. Smathers Libraries Human Resources Office, at email@example.com.
+To apply, submit 1) a cover letter detailing your interest in and qualifications for this position; 2) your current resume or CV; and 3) a list of three references including their contact information (address, telephone number, and email).
+Apply by September 12, 2017 (applications will be reviewed as received).
+Submit all application materials through the Jobs at UF online application system at Requisition 503537.
+If you have questions about the application process please contact Tina Marie Litchfield, firstname.lastname@example.org.

 The University of Florida is an Affirmative Action, Equal Opportunity Employer and encourages applications from women and minority group members.
 We are dedicated to the goal of building a culturally diverse and pluralistic environment; we strongly encourage applications from women, members of underrepresented groups, individuals with disabilities, and veterans.
 As part of the application process, applicants are invited to complete an on-line confidential and voluntary demographic self-disclosure form which can be found at: http://www.hr.ufl.edu/job/datacard.htm.
 This information is collected by the University of Florida’s Office of Human Resources to track applicant trends and is in no way considered by the Smathers Libraries in the selection process.